saranvas/GameService-SpringBoot-Docker-Jenkins-Kubeadm/README.md

 <img width="4563" height="2124" alt="Code Analysis (1)" src="https://github.com/user-attachments/assets/4d2d2a16-839b-452a-aa42-1de61a747679" />

+- Spun up 3 EC2 machines and one is for control plane and other two as worker nodes and installed kubeadm, kubectl,
 - Created the webapps namespace using kubectl create namespace webapps.

 - Defined a minimal Role (role.yml) that grants only the required permissions to manage Deployments, Services, Pods, and ConfigMaps within webapps.